McNopper/ZeroInfinity/README.md

-# Solving indeterminate forms using interval arithmetic with complex numbers
+# Solving indeterminate forms using interval arithmetic

 *by Norbert Nopper*